Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 ## Practices

+##### First Practice in the Fall
+- The club sports director needs to come to the first practice.
+The director will review Club Sports policies and allow you to officially hold practices for the entire academic year.

+##### All Practices
 - Take attendance at practices using the club website.
 - Always show up before the scheduled practice time.
 - Wait for enough people to show up before you begin setting up the tables.